JesusCotlamee/pixee-actions/trigger/README.md

 ## Trigger Pixee Action

-This action triggers an analysis of pull requests in GitHub using Pixee.
+This action triggers an analysis of pull requests on GitHub using Pixee.

 ### Inputs